Suicide Prevention: DOD Should Enhance Oversight, Staffing, Guidance, and Training Affecting Certain Remote Installations

 Recommendations for Executive Action

 DOD partially concurred with this recommendation.
 In July 2022, DOD officials stated that the Defense Suicide Prevention Office is collaborating with the Office of Force Resiliency and the military departments to implement the recommendation by developing processes that allow the military departments to tailor appropriate actions to the unique needs of each military installation.
-In April 2024, DOD officials stated that DOD stakeholders continue to collaborate to implement this process and estimated these actions will be completed by July 2026.
+In April 2025, DOD officials stated that DOD stakeholders continue to collaborate and have begun drafting associated revisions to guidance, including through a forthcoming directive-type memorandum on the DOD Suicide Postvention System.
+The officials estimated actions to implement the recommendation will be completed by July 2026.
 When we confirm what actions DOD has taken in response to this recommendation, we will provide updated information.

 The Navy concurred with this recommendation, and in July 2022, stated that the Navy was developing a policy to implement the requirement for Directors of Psychological Health.
 In June 2023, the Department of the Navy issued a policy that requires the designation of Directors of Psychological Health at Navy and Marine Corps installations and provides implementing guidance detailing the roles and responsibilities of these individuals.
 Additionally, in May 2024, the Navy provided us with a list of individuals it had appointed to Director of Psychological Health positions at Navy installations.
 By taking these actions, the Navy has taken steps to ensure that Directors of Psychological Health are implemented and working to promote the psychological health of servicemembers and their families at its installations.
 As of June 2024, this recommendation has been closed as implemented.

 The Army concurred with this recommendation, and in July 2022, stated that the Army Resilience Directorate is developing a suicide prevention policy compliance tool to track fidelity of policy execution and inform program effectiveness.
 In August 2024, the Army informed us of ongoing efforts to establish oversight of installation-level suicide prevention programs, including a self-inspection checklist and staff assistance visits to selected installations each year.
+In June 2025, Army officials stated the Army has begun a new effort to establish oversight of installation and command level suicide prevention programs and related efforts, which will involve designating and providing training to personnel who will carry out such oversight responsibilities.
+This effort is distinct from the self-inspection checklist and staff assistance visits that were previously cited by the Army.
+To fully address this recommendation, the Army will need to provide documentation of its oversight efforts once implemented.
 When we confirm what actions the Army has taken in response to this recommendation, we will provide updated information.

 The Navy concurred with this recommendation, and in July 2022, stated that the Navy will update its suicide prevention program instruction to include oversight mechanisms to ensure that command-level suicide prevention program requirements are implemented in accordance with DOD and service policies.
 In August 2023, the Navy stated that the update to its instruction is in progress but has been delayed due to the incorporation of additional requirements.
-In October 2024, the Navy stated that the policy update will be completed by March 2025.
+In April 2025, the Navy stated that the publication of the instruction was further delayed until August 2025 due to the pending release of a DOD directive type memorandum on the DOD Suicide Postvention System.
 When we confirm what actions the Navy has taken in response to this recommendation, we will provide updated information.

 DOD concurred with this recommendation.
 In March 2023, DOD provided us with standardized contract language for primary care behavioral health personnel intended to improve recruitment and retention of these personnel by more accurately describing the positions and recommending recruitment incentives.
 Subsequently, in April 2024, according to the documentation we reviewed, DOD developed a plan to expand primary care behavioral health services by using existing behavioral health personnel to provide telehealth services to other DOD medical treatment facilities.
 Additionally, DOD's plan includes converting 151 primary care behavioral health positions from contract to DOD civilian in fiscal year 2025.
 By developing this plan, DOD has taken steps to improve its ability to provide access to behavioral health services and treat common mental health conditions through primary care, which can also help improve access to other behavioral health resources on DOD installations.
 As of May 2024, this recommendation has been closed as implemented.

 DOD partially concurred with this recommendation.
 In April 2024, DOD stated that the Defense Suicide Prevention Office, in collaboration with the Military Departments and other DOD stakeholders, is working to revise policies and procedures to address commanders' response to suicide attempts.
-DOD officials estimated these actions will be completed by July 2026.
+In April 2025, DOD officials stated that DOD stakeholders continue to collaborate and have begun drafting associated revisions to guidance, including through a forthcoming directive-type memorandum on the DOD Suicide Postvention System.
+The officials estimated actions to implement the recommendation will be completed by July 2026.
 When we confirm what actions DOD has taken in response to this recommendation, we will provide updated information.

 DOD partially concurred with this recommendation.
 In April 2024, DOD stated the Defense Suicide Prevention Office, in collaboration with the Military Departments and other DOD stakeholders, is working to revise policies and procedures to establish training resources for commanders that address their response to suicide deaths and attempts.
-DOD officials estimated these actions will be completed by July 2026.
+In April 2025, DOD officials stated that DOD stakeholders continue to collaborate and have begun drafting associated revisions to guidance, including through a forthcoming directive-type memorandum on the DOD Suicide Postvention System.
+The officials estimated actions to implement the recommendation will be completed by July 2026.
 When we confirm what actions DOD has taken in response to this recommendation, we will provide updated information.

 The Air Force concurred with this recommendation, and in July 2022, stated that the Air Force was developing required training for suicide prevention program managers.
 In March 2024, the Air Force provided us with course syllabi that the Air Force stated had been approved by Air University, in addition to documentation that the training was delivered to personnel in the suicide prevention program manager role in March 2024.
 In May 2024, the Air Force provided us with course materials demonstrating that the required training covers suicide prevention program managers' responsibilities related to the response to suicide deaths and attempts.
 By providing required training to suicide prevention program managers, the Air Force is able to better ensure that these personnel are familiar with key concepts and requirements of the Air Force's suicide prevention program, including those that relate to the response to suicide deaths and attempts.
 As of June 2024, this recommendation has been closed as implemented.

 The Navy concurred with this recommendation, and in July 2022, stated that the Navy will update its suicide prevention policy to ensure that suicide prevention program managers complete required training.
 In August 2023, the Navy stated that the update to its instruction is in progress but has been delayed due to the incorporation of additional requirements.
-In October 2024, the Navy stated that the policy update will be completed by March 2025.
+In April 2025, the Navy stated that the publication of the instruction was further delayed due until August 2025 to the pending release of a DOD directive type memorandum on the DOD Suicide Postvention System.
 When we confirm what actions the Navy has taken in response to this recommendation, we will provide updated information.

 The Air Force concurred with this recommendation, and in July 2022, stated that the Air Force had begun developing a plan requiring suicide prevention program managers to track completion of required training through an online database.
 In April 2024, the Air Force provided us with documentation of a Prevention Workforce Training Tracker that tracks the completion of training for suicide prevention program managers, which the documentation shows was in use as of January 2024.
 According to Air Force documentation, this tracker allows the Air Force Personnel Command to view training completion across the prevention workforce, including whether training is completed within one year of hire, as required.
 By establishing oversight of suicide prevention program managers' completion of required training, the Air Force can better ensure that these key personnel are equipped to carry out their responsibilities for suicide response in accordance with DOD and service requirements.
 As of June 2024, this recommendation has been closed as implemented.